Pedro Luis Díaz Lanz: Life after Cuba

-On 21 October 1959 he carried out one of his most notorious acts, flying a twin-engined bomber (variously reported as a B-25 or B-26) over Havana while dropping anti-communist leaflets, along with his brother Marcos Diaz Lanz.
+Lanz was a member, along with Frank Sturgis and Felix Rodriguez, of the Cuban Constitutional Crusade grouping.
+On 21 October 1959 he carried out one of his most notorious acts, flying a twin-engined bomber (variously reported as a B-25 or B-26) departing from Florida over Havana while dropping anti-communist leaflets, along with his brother Marcos Diaz Lanz.
 Pedro Diaz Lanz piloted and Marcos Diaz Lanz threw the leaflets down from an open bomb hatch.
 The unsuccessful gunfire from armed forces on the ground caused injuries and deaths, leading to unsubstantiated reports of bombs being dropped from the aircraft.
+The Cuban government published a pamphlet describing the event as Cuba's Pearl Harbor.

 By April 1960, he was recruited by the CIA and became a member of Operation 40, a group of CIA operatives who specialized in carrying out secret anti-Castro assassinations and acts of sabotage.
 Then on May 27 of 1960, the Miami Herald published a list of names of pilots who were placed on a U.S. Government 'Blacklist' thereby prohibiting them from flying to Cuba; on that list was Pedro Luis Diaz Lanz.
+Throughout the 1960s he was involved in various attempts to sneak weapons into Cuba.
+In later years Lanz became a critic of the trade unionist Cesar Chavez.
+In 1969 he accused Chavez of "using the same techniques as the Communists" and of having been "trained by individuals highly trained in Communist indoctrination", pointing to his connections with the "Marxist revolutionary" Saul Alinsky and the "Moscow-trained" Walter Reuther.

 Díaz committed suicide with a gunshot wound to the chest in 2008 at the age of 81 after being diagnosed with a fatal illness.
+He was buried at Woodlawn South Cemetery in Miami.